Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 Let $\CW_i = (\CW'_{4-i})^\vee$ and $\CU_i = \Ker(\CV_i^\vee \to \CW'_{4-i})^\vee$, so that we have an exact sequence of monads

 By construction, the family $\CU_\bu$ is $\tnt$-semistable and supermonadic, so this exact sequence is the one we need. \epr

-And now we are ready to construct the stratification of the Uhlenbeck moduli space.
+We are ready to construct the stratification of the Uhlenbeck moduli space.
 The situation here is a bit more complicated than in the Gieseker case, since Artin representations can appear both as subrepresentations and as quotient representations of a $\tet^0$-semistable representation.
-So, we perform a two-step construction, first dealing with the latter, and then with the former.
+We deal with the latter complication first.

 \prf[Proof of~\refl{stratification-uhlenbeck}] Let $\URt := \hsRt^{\tet^0}(\alpha(r,d,n)) \subset \hsRt(\alpha(r,d,n))$ be the open subset of $\tet^0$-semistable $\alpha(r,d,n)$-dimensional representations of $\bpt$.
 Let $\CV_\bu$ be the universal family of representations over $\URt$.
 Consider the family of sheaves $\CF' := \Coker(\CV_2 \boxtimes \CO \to \CV_3 \boxtimes \CO(1))$ over $\URt \times \BPt$.
 Note that these are Artin sheaves of length at most $n$.
 Let